Hesitation Blues: Smythe, Middleton and Gillham version

 The three men were involved in the music publishing business in St. Louis, Missouri.
 About 1914 they joined a band and went to Los Angeles.
 They passed their traveling time making up verses to a traditional tune.
 When they returned to St. Louis the trio went their separate ways.
 Art Gillham remained in St. Louis, Billy Smythe went to Louisville, Smythe's brother-in-law Scott Middleton went to Chicago.
-In 1915 Billy Smythe published their musings as "Hesitation Blues" but not crediting Gillham.
+In 1915 Billy Smythe published their musings as "Hesitation Blues" but did not credit Gillham.

 A dispute over the credits was resolved a few years later when Gillham and Smythe began writing other songs as a team with the sheet music stating "by the writers of Hesitation Blues".

 One of the first popular recordings of this song was an instrumental version by the Victor Military Band, with authorship attributed solely to Smythe.
 It was made on September 15, 1916 at the Victor Talking Machine Company in a Camden, New Jersey factory.
 This recording stayed in the Victor's catalog as the A-side of Record Number 18163 until January 1923; in February 2009, a video presenting the audio of that recording was added to YouTube.

 The song was also recorded for Edison Records in 1919 by Al Bernard and exists as a Blue Amberol cylinder recording and as an Edison Diamond Disc matrix recording.
 Audio files of this recording are preserved at the Cylinder Digitization and Preservation Project of the University of California Santa Barbara.

 Art Gillham performed the song on radio and on February 25, 1925 recorded it for Columbia Records as one of the first electrical recordings (Master 140390, released as Columbia 343-D).
 The recording has 9 verses and a refrain, including:

 The song was republished in 1926 giving credit to the three writers.
 The 1926 publication was a different arrangement with different lyrics added to the 1915 publication.

 On February 22, 1935, The San Antonio Light's page 1 column, Around The Plaza told the story of Smythe-Middleton-Gillham's Hesitation Blues.

 On February 6, 1941 the paper also had an article on page 1 "Getting In Swing Of Hit Tunes" about the writing of Hesitation Blues.

 The 1964 version by the Holy Modal Rounders featured the first use of the term "psychedelic" in popular music in the verse "Got my psycho-delic feet, in my psycho-delic shoes, I believe lordy mama got the psycho-delic blues, tell me how long do I have to wait, or can I get you now, or must I hesitay-ay-ay-ate".
 The original sleeve notes (as reproduced in the CD notes) state "A Charlie Poole hit.
 Charlie Poole and the North Carolina Ramblers recorded an incredible number of songs that are personal favorites of mine."